aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/shapecollection/addaudioframecd/_index.md

 ## ShapeCollection::AddAudioFrameCD(float, float, float, float) method

-Adds an [AudioFrame](../../audioframe/) with CD to the end of collection.
+Creates a new audio frame linked to a CD track and adds it to the end of the shape collection.

 ```cpp
 System::SharedPtr<IAudioFrame> Aspose::Slides::ShapeCollection::AddAudioFrameCD(float x, float y, float width, float height) override